rajatgupta300557/Android-Versions/The Ultimate Guide to Privacy on Android.md

 Inconvenience level: 9/10
 Last but not least, Android has the ability to back up your system data and then restore much of your system setup when the need arises.
 That's a supremely handy option to have — but it invariably requires some of your information to be stored within Google Drive in order to work.

+# Thanks for reading !
+Have a nice day :)